‘apt’ is a command line utility for installing, updating, and removing deb packages on Ubuntu, Debian, and their derivatives.

 9) How to clear apt cache

-This command removes ‘.deb’ files for packages that are no longer installed on your system, removing these files from ‘/var/cache/apt/archives’ directory may free up a significant amount of disk space.
+This command removes ‘.deb’ files for packages that are no longer installed on your system.
+Removing these files from ‘/var/cache/apt/archives’ directory can free up a significant amount of disk space.

 $ sudo apt clean $ sudo apt autoclean